Africa A+ Summer Conference 2020

 The highlight of the day were the three elective workshops:

-Workshop 1, iZinto, sent participants on a treasure hunt.
-Using their creativity and teaching knowledge, the participants created artworks and learning activities for children from the ’treasure’ (loose recyclable items).
+Workshop 1, iZinto (Loose Parts).
+Using their creativity and teaching knowledge, the participants created artworks and learning activities for children from ’treasure’ (small loose recyclable items).

 Workshop 3, Squish and Squash.
 The participants took ordinary playdough and made it into an extraordinary teaching tool.